 By synchronizing testing and development, you can quickly alert programmers so they can fix their code before they bury it under more work.
 The resulting feedback loop builds momentum so the business can launch applications swiftly.
 Both programmers and testers learn a lot about each other’s work and improve on their own as they work together.
 This knowledge enables them to better leverage tests and test results and expedite the feedback loop.

-Testing Visibility in the Build Stage
+How to Improve DevOps Testing in the Build Stage

 Another opportunity to reduce delays and ramp up software development appears in the build stage.
 Testing transparency is critical to fixing software fast at this stage.

 Everyone who can benefit from visibility into test results should have it, including anyone responsible for creating, testing or fixing the software.
 To ensure this transparency, tie tests into the continuous integration (CI) build process, which builds the updated software and allows you to run it to check for imperfections.

 Connecting testing to the CI build process has many benefits.
 When the build tests fail, the system can notify the team so they can respond quickly.
 Broad communication at each build test failure is vital to stop the release from moving forward until you fix flawed features and the build passes.